-- 1. Log into your router management page (see "Access your router management page" on page 27). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 24). - 2.
 Click on Management, and click on Remote Management. - 3.
 Next to UPnP, click Enabled or Disabled to turn the feature on or off on your router.

-Note: It is recommended to leave this setting enabled, otherwise, you may encounter issues with applications that utilize UPnP in order allow the required communication between your computers or devices and the Internet.
+Note: It is recommended to leave this setting enabled, otherwise, you may encounter issues with applications that utilize UPnP in order allow the required communication between your computers or devices and the Internet. - 4.
+To save changes, click Apply.